noyanbaykal/UIChanges/README.md

 UI Changes consists of modules that improve parts of the default UI.
 The modules and their features can be individually toggled and not all are enabled by default.
 Please check out the in-game addon options page to see everything UI Changes has to offer.

 **General**

 Minimap quick zoom in / out: Shift click the minimap plus / negative buttons to set the zoom level to max in / out.

-Hide the minimap worldMap button in classic era so it won't overlap with the tracking icon.
+Fix the minimap tracking icon disappearing after a ui reload in classic era / anniversary.

 **Absorb Display**

 Displays the approximate amount of damage absorption the player has from active Power Word: Shield, Sacrifice and Spellstone effects.
 It is not feasible to determine other player's talents or item bonuses so the display for Power Word: Shield cast by others will start off with a base amount and then show a residual sign for any remaining amounts.
 The shield display can be moved with a CTRL click.

 **Auction House Tools**

 Provides utilities for the AH browse tab.

 Calculator: A simple calculator to help with determining the total cost of a bunch.